andlo/mycroft-skills-list-gitbook/skills/openhab-mycroft.openhab.md

 ---
-description: 'This skill adds openHAB support to Mycroft'
+description: This skill adds openHAB support to Mycroft
 ---

 ### _openhab-mycroft.openhab_